Google will no longer read your emails to tailor ads

 It's possible to find out what kind of data Google uses for targeted ads by visiting its advertising settings page while logged into your account.
 The company also previously allowed users to opt out of targeted ads based on data via the same page.

+Google confirmed it will still analyze emails for reasons other than ad targeting.

-Google's scans content, including email, for purposes other than advertising, and they'll still need to.
+Google's scans content, including email, for purposes other than advertising, and it will still need to.
 Its terms of service says it analyzes content for custom search results and spam and malware detection.
 In the blog post, Google also called out its anti-spam, anti-phishing, and Smart Reply features for Gmail -- all of which require the company to analyze email content.